CMSgov/ab2d-website/about.md

 ## What use of the data is acceptable?
 The [final rule](https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745) specifies that data may be used for:

-- optimizing therapeutic outcomes through improved medication use
+- Optimizing therapeutic outcomes through improved medication use
-- improving care coordination
+- Improving care coordination
-- other purposes [that qualify] as “fraud and abuse detection or compliance activities”
+- Other purposes [that qualify] as “fraud and abuse detection or compliance activities”

 The following uses are not permitted: